Recalled Diamond Shruumz gummies contained illegal controlled substance, testing finds

 Michienzi cautioned that the issue was not unique to Diamond Shruumz.
 Poisonings treated in their region have been linked to gummies from other brands, which she said they are still finding in stores alongside new products showing up on shelves.

 One of the other brands that the Blue Ridge Poison Center purchased from local smoke shops and gas stations was found to have psilocybin in addition to psilocin, as well as other ingredients not declared on the label.
-Another brand had the hallucinogen DMT.
-A third was found to have ephedrine, which can lead to opioid addiction.
+Another brand had the hallucinogen DMT and kratom, which can lead to opioid addiction.
+A third was found to have ephedrine, a stimulant.

 "Owners and people that work there told me that, 'Oh we can't sell this brand anymore.
 We've been told that one's not OK.
 But we can sell this brand now.'
 So they're constantly changing," said Michienzi.

-Note: This story has been updated with details of what was found in some of the other brands tested.